rtkg12/CS524-Financial-Optimization-Project/README.md

 portfolio to only short-positions to hedge themselves against their long positions and/or possible economic factors like a recession that might pull many of the stocks in the market lower.
 The traditional “buy-and-hold” investor may find that the long-only optimal portfolio is better suited for their needs.
-In addition, the short portfolio is neglecting some important as&#12; pects of borrowing shares including: borrowing rates, availability of shares to borrow, potential margin calls, etc. The potential loss on a short investment is theoretically unbounded, but we do not discuss these assumptions and technicalities in
+In addition, the short portfolio is neglecting some important as pects of borrowing shares including: borrowing rates, availability of shares to borrow, potential margin calls, etc. The potential loss on a short investment is theoretically unbounded, but we do not discuss these assumptions and technicalities in